ronflima/ServerSide/README.md

 - process priority control
 - etc

-Server software is basic a repetition of those features.
+Server software is basicaly a repetition of those features.
 So, Server Side is intended to create the full run-time so you have to worry about writing what
 matters: your business code.

 ## Zewo

-Server Side is designed to interoperate with Zewo server software.
-In fact, Server Side is a complementation of Zewo, adding a lot of boiler plate in order to make your life easier.
+ServerSide is written over Zewo modules.
+So, it depends on several Zewo modules.

 ## License